syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 # Export To Excel in WinUI DataGrid

-[WinUI DataGrid](https://help.syncfusion.com/winui/datagrid/overview) provides support to export data to excel.
-We can export unbound rows, unbound columns, merged cells, stacked headers and Details View while exporting.
+The [WinUI DataGrid](https://help.syncfusion.com/winui/datagrid/overview) supports exporting data to excel.
+Export unbound rows, unbound columns, merged cells, stacked headers, and Details View while exporting.

 The following assemblies needs to be added for exporting to excel.

 * Syncfusion.GridExport.WinUI
 * Syncfusion.XlsIO.NET

-For NuGet package, have to install `Syncfusion.GridExport.WinUI` package.
+For NuGet package, install the `Syncfusion.GridExport.WinUI` package.

-You can export SfDataGrid to excel by using the `ExportToExcel` extension method present in the `Syncfusion.UI.Xaml.DataGrid.Export` namespace.
+Export the SfDataGrid to excel by using the `ExportToExcel` extension method in the `Syncfusion.UI.Xaml.DataGrid.Export` namespace.

 {% tabs %}
 {% highlight c# %}